-During one of Belsebuub’s courses that I attended, one day, we all tried a concentration method to learn about how the mind can become concentrated on one thing.
+During one of Belsebuub’s courses that I attended, we all tried a concentration method to learn about how the mind can become concentrated on one thing.

 For this we used a candle and its candle holder to try this approach out.